 How apprenticeship training is paid for

 Who pays for apprenticeship training is also changing.

 - less than £3m, the government covers 90% of training costs; you cover 10%

 - less than £3m and have less than 50 members of staff, the government covers all apprenticeship training costs if the apprentice is aged between 16 and 18 on the first day of their apprenticeship (or up to 24 for learners with learning difficulties/disabilities or is a care leaver)

 - over £3m, you will be a levy payer, where 0.5% of your annual pay bill is automatically placed into your online Apprenticeship Levy pot on a monthly basis by HMRC, which you then access using the Digital Apprenticeship Service to pay for your apprenticeship training

 Any business which hires an apprentice between the ages of 16 and 18 (or up to 24 for those with learning difficulties/disabilities or those in care/a care leaver) will receive a £1,000 grant from the government.

 Watch our video of York employers talking about the benefits of hiring an apprentice:

 You can also read through our case studies which give an employer's perspective on employing an apprentice.

 Our Apprenticeship Hub offers a free service designed to support local businesses with the apprenticeship reforms; we can also put you in touch with other support services, depending on your needs.
-If you are considering hiring an apprentice, or would like more information, please contact us.
+If you are considering hiring an apprentice, or would like more information, contact the Apprenticeship Hub.